Dmkk01/Small-Python-Projects/README.md

 ## Short Text RPG
 A small text-based RPG game made for one of my Python courses at school.
 There are two testing programs player_character_testing_program.py (Testing the player_character.py class) and roleplaying_game_program.py (A short story based on the player_character.py)

+## Caesar Cipher
+Simple user-defined program for creating, encoding and decoding shift substitutions, also known as Caesar Ciphers.